-The "wait" command tells your dog to stay where they are and not move forward until you release him or her.
+The "wait" command tells dogs to focus on you, stay where they are and not move forward until you release them.
 This command is especially helpful to prevent your dog from bolting out the door or out of the crate.

-Thankfully, you don't have to have a separate training session to train your dog to wait.
-To practice, use the "wait" command every time you let him or her go outside or leave the crate.
-Once you begin working on "wait," your dog should never be allowed to bolt outside or lunge out of his crate.
+Separate training sessions are not required to train your dog to wait.
+To practice, use the "wait" command every time you let the dog go outside or leave the crate.
+Once you begin working on "wait," your dog should never be allowed to bolt outside or lunge out of its crate.

-When your dog is ready to explore the yard or leave the dreaded dog cage, start by giving him or her the command "wait."
-Then, open the door a little bit, and see if he or she lunges forward to get out.
+When your dog is ready to explore the yard or leave the cage, start by giving the command "wait."
+Then, open the door a little bit, and see if the dog lunges forward to get out.
 If so, close the door quickly.
 Next, try to give your dog the command again.
 Each time you give the command, open the door slightly and close it quickly if your dog lunges forward to get out.

 Reward Good Behavior

 In the early stages of training, reward any hesitation.
-If you give your dog the "wait" command, and he or she hesitates, praise them and open the door.
-As you open the door, use a command that lets him or her know it's okay to move forward, such as "free" or "go ahead."
+If you give your dog the "wait" command, and they hesitate, praise them and open the door.
+As you open the door, use a command that lets them know it's OK to move forward, such as "free" or "go ahead."

 You can also teach your dog how to wait in other contexts, like waiting for food.
-Teaching self-control can be difficult for your dog, but similar to the aforementioned exercises, you can use a food bowl filled with treats.
+Self-control can be difficult a difficult thing for dogs to learn, but similar to the door exercise, you can use a food bowl filled with treats.
 Simply lower the food bowl toward the floor, and get it to your knee without the dog moving towards it.
 Move the bowl back up toward you if your dog moves.
-However, if you reach your knee and your dog behaves, reward him or her with a treat.
+However, if you reach your knee and your dog behaves, offer a treat as a reward.
 Simply repeat this cycle until the command "wait" is understood.